programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 ### Aims

 After completing this lesson, you will be able to deploy a spaCy-powered NLP workflow for extracting problematic terms in AI licence documents.
 You will also be able to refine our provided NLP dictionary, to enable work on your own licences, whether as an individual file or corpus.
-This lesson also provides human review of some key extracted clauses, to inform your qualitative review.
+This lesson also provides pointers for reviewing key extracted clauses, to inform your own qualitative review of AI risk.

 ### Inventory